To end a tenancy, a valid notice of termination must be sent to the tenant.

 - Give the date the notice is sent

 - State the grounds for ending the tenancy (if the tenancy has lasted for more than 6 months or is a fixed term tenancy).
-If a tenancy lasts 6 months or more, the landlord must use one of the 6 permitted grounds to end the tenancy.
-For more information on grounds for ending a tenancy click here.
+If a tenancy lasts 6 months or more, the landlord must use one of the 6 permitted grounds to end the tenancy

 - Give the date by which the tenant must leave the property and state that the tenant has the full 24 hours to leave the property.
 To find out the correct number of days or 'notice period' to give click here

-- Say the tenant has 28 days from the date they receive the notice of termination to refer the termination to the RTB if they have any question about the validity of the notice or the landlord right to end the tenancy.
+- State the tenant has 28 days from the date they receive the notice of termination to refer the it to the RTB if they have any question about its validity or the landlords right to serve the notice to them

 To view sample notices of termination click here.